oskardudycz/EventSourcing.NetCore/README.md

 docker-compose up
 ```

-**More information about using .NET Core, WebApi and Docker you can found in my other tutorial:** [link](https://github.com/oskardudycz/NetCoreWithDocker)
+**More information about using .NET Core, WebApi and Docker you can found in my other tutorial:** [.Net Core With Docker](https://github.com/oskardudycz/NetCoreWithDocker)

 * Installing most recent version of the Postgres DB (eg. from: <https://www.postgresql.org/download/>).